 These Gluten-Free Vegan Chocolate Cookies are super easy to make, chewy and fudgy and seriously indulgent yet secretly healthy!
 They’re super chocolatey, but also grain-free, refined sugar free and paleo too.
 They’re perfect for Christmas and gift-giving!

 Imagine the most decadent chocolate cookie you’ve ever eaten.
-Now, imagine if that same cookie was healthy, and left you feeling great.
+Now, imagine if that same cookie was relatively healthy, and left you feeling great.
 Sounds too good to be true, right?
-Not until you’ve made these Gluten-Free Vegan Double Chocolate Chip Cookies!
+Not until you’ve made these Gluten-Free Vegan Chocolate Cookies!

-- ground almonds for chewiness (can be substituted with ground hazelnuts, walnuts or sunflower seeds)
+- The ground almonds can be replaced with ground walnuts, ground hazelnuts or ground sunflower seeds.

 - Oatmeal Raisin Cookies

 - Peanut Butter Cookies

 - Coconut Flour Cookies

 - Pumpkin Cookies

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo @rhiansrecipes #rhiansrecipes on Instagram!
 Thank you.